jessemorris/better_launch/README.md

 # What doesn't work yet
-As of now *better_launch* supports the most important use cases, like starting nodes, proper (nicer!) logging, being awesome.
-However, there are still a couple of features that I have to work on to make it feature complete (roughly sorted by priority):
+There are a couple of areas that still need some work:
 - [ ] test include from ros
+- [ ] test convenience module
 - [ ] document benchmarks
-- [ ] test convenience module

 # Installation